 “No matter how great the talent or efforts, some things just take time.
 You can’t produce a baby in one month by getting nine women pregnant.” – Warren Buffett

 Entrepreneurs are known for their risk-taking abilities.
-They are courageous and brave to take risks upon which many people do not think very highly of.
+They are courageous and brave enough to take risks that many people do not think very highly of.
 This is very true for so many stories.
 However, even Warren agrees that being overly risky in taking up opportunities can sometimes cost you dearly.

-He advocates for a well thought out risk-taking personality and does stand for people who expect mountains to grow out of molehills.
+He advocates for strategic risk-taking and does not stand for people who expect mountains to grow out of molehills.